dmfrodrigues/feup-sdis-proj2/doc/main.md

 ### BackupFile protocol

-- **Arguments:** file path
+- **Arguments:** file path, data, replication degree
 - **Returns:** -

-If a file with the same user and path is already being stored in the system, it is deleted using the DeleteFile protocol.
+If a file with the same user and path is already being stored in the system, undefined behavior happens; that's why `Peer#backup` first checks if said file already exists, and if so it returns an error.

 The peer first notifies the node that is storing the user metadata file to add said filename to the user metadata, using the message